 Cookbook shelf worthy?

-I really enjoyed cooking from this cookbook and learning about Ireland, the people and its culture.
-The 120 hearty Irish recipes and beautiful 100 photos this cookbook has to offer are a most welcome addition to my cookbook collection.
+I really enjoyed cooking from this cookbook and learning about the cuisine, people and culture of Ireland.
+The 120 hearty Irish recipes and 100 beautiful colour photos it has to offer are a most welcome addiction to my cookbook collection.

 The photos and recipe were excerpted from Rachel’s Irish Family Food by Rachel Allen.
 All rights reserved.
 No part of this book may be used or reproduced without written permission from HarperCollins Publishers, 10 East 53rd Street, New York, NY 10022

-Disclosure: The Rachel’s Irish Family Food cookbook was sent to me by Harper Collins Publishers for review.
+The Rachel’s Irish Family Food cookbook was sent to me by Harper Collins Publishers for review.
+The opinions are mine own.
+This post contains affiliate links.